scrapy/scrapy/docs/topics/request-response.rst

     :param ip_address: The IP address of the server from which the Response originated.
     :type ip_address: :class:`ipaddress.IPv4Address` or :class:`ipaddress.IPv6Address`

-    :param protocol: A tuple containing information about the protocol that was used to download the response.
-Taken from the ``version`` attribute of the corresponding :class:`twisted.web.client.Response` object, it will tipically
+    :param protocol: The protocol that was used to download the response.
-        consist of the protocol and version numbers, e.g. ``(b"HTTP", 1, 1)``
-        to represent "HTTP/1.1".
+        For instance: "HTTP/1.0", "HTTP/1.1"
-    :type protocol: :class:`tuple`
+    :type protocol: :class:`str`

     .. versionadded:: 2.0.0
        The ``certificate`` parameter.